qwertyfi/live-class-project-01/README.md

 ## ⏲ Time to finish the project
-It took me 1 day in order to complete this project.
+It took me one and half day to complete this project.